 Need Help Writing A Grievance Letter To Your Employer?

 I cannot understate the importance of the letter of grievance, which you send to your employer.
-Although the grievance procedure is not a quasi-judicial procedure, it would be prudent to make sure the grievance letter you lodge, outlines a prima facie case against your employer.
+Although the grievance procedure is not a quasi-judicial procedure, it would be prudent to make sure the grievance letter you lodge to your employer outlines the breaches of any statutory Acts or Regulations, which you believe your employer has acted, (or is acting) in contravention of.
+Put short, how can your employer put things right for you if they don’t know what they have done wrong, or are doing wrong?

-(viii) contraventions of 'statutory duties' germane to UK employment law/s.
+(ix) the contraventions of statutory duties germane to UK employment law/s;

 If you need help writing a grievance letter to send to your employer, then contact me – email@example.com or 07775943414